 4. Drink at least 1-2 litres of water daily.
 Have a drink bottle nearby to remind you.

 5. Use a heat pack for tight neck & shoulder muscles.
 Simple, but effective.

 6. Learn some yoga, tai chi or qi gong exercises.
 The combination of movement, breath & meditation is a trifecta for health & healing.
-Yes there are still classes for under $20, including our Qi Gong classes at Freedom Chinese Medicine.
+Yes there are still classes around for under $20.

 7. Turn your Wifi off at night.
 So simple.
 Do you really need the EMF exposure overnight?